Canon EOS RP: Shutter

 The EOS RP's shutter speed range is 30 s to 1/4,000 s (bulb).
 The camera has an approximate maximum continuous shooting speed of 5.0 frames per second in High-Speed Continuous Shooting drive mode and a shooting speed of 4 frames per second in Shooting Speed Priority mode.

 Ergonomics and functions

 The EOS RP has a flip-around 7.5 cm (3 inch) TFT LCD screen with a resolution of 1,040,000 dots with touchscreen capabilities.
 The .99 cm (.39 inch) OLED electronic viewfinder has a resolution of 2,360,000 dots and a .70x magnification, a downgrade from the Canon EOS R which had a larger screen size by 1.25 cm (.50 inch) and resolution of 3,360,000 dots.

-While the EOS RP body is similar to that of its predecessor, the Canon EOS R, it does not have the Touch Bar control or a secondary status LCD display screen.
+While the EOS RP body is similar to that of its predecessor, the Canon EOS R, it does not have the Touch Bar control or a secondary status LCD.
 The EOS RP body weighs 440 g while the camera body with battery and memory card weighs 485 g.
 It is Canon's lightest and most compact full frame camera.